When You Get Good at Things You Never Felt Passionate About

 Day 505 of Something I Never Felt Passionate About

 This morning marked day 505 of my Duolingo streak for Japanese.
 That’s 505 consecutive days of practicing a language I still don’t feel particularly passionate about.
-I started it during a difficult transition—not because I suddenly developed a burning desire to master Japanese, but because I needed something small and achievable to anchor my mornings.
+I started it during a difficult transition.
+Not because I suddenly developed a burning desire to master Japanese, but because I needed something small and achievable to focus my mornings.

 Five minutes a day.
 That’s it.
 Some days I’m engaged, most days it’s just routine.
 But here’s what surprises me: I’m actually progressing.
 I can answer grammar questions I haven’t practiced in weeks.
 The language is starting to stick, not through passion, but through showing up.